intel/pmem-csi/README.md

 ### Build PMEM-CSI

-1. Use `make build-images` to produce Docker container images.
+1. Use `make build-image` to produce Docker container image.

-2. Use `make push-images` to push Docker container images to a Docker images registry.
+2. Use `make push-image` to build and push Docker container image to a Docker images registry.
 The default is to push to a local [Docker registry](https://docs.docker.com/registry/deploying/).

 See the [Makefile](Makefile) for additional make targets and possible make variables.